-Ind AS 32, Financial Instruments: Presentation (all you need to know)
+Ind AS 32, Financial Instruments: Presentation – Complete Details

 Ind AS 32, Financial Instruments Presentation: The objective of Ind AS 32 is to establish principles for presenting financial instruments as liabilities or equity and for offsetting financial assets and financial liabilities.
 It applies to the classification of financial instruments, from the perspective of the issuer, into financial assets, financial liabilities and equity instruments; the classification of related interest, dividends, losses and gains; and the circumstances in which financial assets and financial liabilities should be offset.

 The principles in this Standard complement the principles for recognising and measuring financial assets and financial liabilities in Ind AS 109, Financial Instruments, and for disclosing information about them in Ind AS 107, Financial Instruments: Disclosures.

 This Standard defines Financial Instrument, Financial Asset, Financial Liability, Equity Instrument, Puttable Financial Instruments.

 This standard requires an issuer to classify the instrument, or its component parts, on initial recognition as a financial liability, a financial asset or an equity instrument in accordance with the substance of the contractual arrangement and the definitions of a financial liability, a financial asset and an equity instrument.
 An instrument is an equity instrument if it evidences a residual interest in the net assets of the entity and both the following conditions are met:

 - The instrument includes no contractual obligation to deliver cash or another financial asset to another entity; or to exchange financial assets or financial liabilities under potential unfavourable condition to the

 - In case of settlement by the issuer’s own equity instruments, it should be fixed to fixed contracts (no. of equity instruments and the price per unit of equity instruments is fixed).